Sequoyah was a famous and influential Cherokee Leader who invented the Cherokee alphabet.

 In 1821, using his daughter as an example, he presented his invention to the tribe.
 They both were promptly charged with witchcraft, but luckily an 1811 Cherokee law provided them a civil trial before execution.
-The warriors brought in to judge the case were given demonstrations of A-Yo-Ka sending written messages to her father, which finally convinced them that the symbols on paper represented their verbal language.
+The warriors brought in to judge the case were given demonstrations of A-Yo-Ka sending written messages to her father, finally convincing them that the symbols on paper represented their verbal language.
 Within a week, the warriors could read and write, and the new Cherokee syllabary quickly spread.

 In 1822 Sequoyah headed to present-day Arkansas to begin teaching the written language.
 In 1824 the General Council of the Cherokee Nation voted to give him a silver medal in honor of his creation.
 By 1825 much of the Christian Bible had been translated into Cherokee, and in 1827 it was used to write the Constitution of the Cherokee Nation.
 In 1828 the first national bilingual newspaper, the “Cherokee Phoenix,” was published.

 Sequoyah would also be awarded $500 by the U.S. Government in a January 1828 treaty, along with land in present-day Sequoyah County, Oklahoma.
 In 1829, as part of the Indian relocation, he and 2500 Cherokees moved to Indian Territory (Oklahoma) in exchange for land they had occupied in Arkansas.
-He would wind up building a log cabin near Sallisaw, Oklahoma, which remains today as a National Historic Landmark.
+He would build a log cabin near Sallisaw, Oklahoma, which remains a National Historic Landmark today.

 *Note: It is also argued that his father was George Gist, a German peddler.